 This is a state in which the bus has been released in response to a bus request from a bus master other than the CPU.
-While the bus is released, the CPU halts except for internal operations.
+While the bus is released, all CPU internal operations are halted.

 There is one other bus master in addition to the CPU: the data transfer controller (DTC).